De Beers latest diamond sales hit by India’s demonetization

 De Beers, the world's top diamond producer by value, is beginning to feel the impact of India’s recent decision to pull 500- and 1,000-rupee bills from circulation, as part of Prime Minister Narendra Modi’s campaign against corruption.

-About 80% of the world's diamonds are cut and polished in India by players who normally pay for their rocks upfront and sell on credit.
+Roughly 14 out of every 15 diamonds mined worldwide are cut and polished in India by players who normally pay for their rocks upfront and sell on credit.
 With Modi’s notes withdrawal, that link in the industry is getting weaker and De Beers’ latest diamond sale reflected just that.

 The miner, a division of Anglo American (LON:AAL), sold $418 million of diamonds in its 10th cycle, compared with $476 million at its previous offering.
 The figure was still better than during the commodities slump of a year ago, when sales for the same period totalled only $248 million, De Beers said in a statement.